zilishen/documentation/content/nms/installation/kubernetes/nms-helm.md

 ## Upgrade NGINX Management Suite {#helm-upgrade-nms}

-To upgrade NGINX Management Suite, take the following steps:
+To upgrade NGINX Management Suite from a Helm chart, take the following steps:

 1. Repeat the steps above to: